victorChekhovoy/astar-algorithms/README.md

 x-size y-size

-** Insert Graph here, where 0s are open spaces, and 1s are walls **
+** Insert Graph here, where 0s are walls and any other number between 1 and 10 is an open space where the number is the diffuclty.
+This simulates terrain difficulty.**
 ```

 Here is an example of what that should look like: